Gibran Rakabuming Raka: Impeachment debate

+Relocation to Nusantara

+As the new Vice Presidential Palace has been completed in January 2026, Gibran, his wife, their two children, offices of the Vice President, and Group B of the Presidential Security Force of Indonesia are now under relocation process from Jakarta to Nusantara.

 Controversies

 Vice-presidential candidacy

 Gibran's vice-presidential candidacy has been deemed controversial due to his young age of 36.
 As the Constitutional Court under Anwar Usman's leadership has ruled that he can run for vice president through an exception for elected regional leaders, Gibran's eligibility for candidacy has been challenged repeatedly.
 The KPU was found to have committed ethics violations surrounding Gibran's vice-presidential registration for allowing him to register his candidacy before the commission had adjusted the age minimum for candidates in its internal regulation.
 A lawsuit was filed by the Indonesian Democracy Defenders (TPDI) and the Indonesian Advocates Movement (Perekat Nusantara) against Joko Widodo, Gibran Rakabuming, Anwar Usman and First Lady Iriana alleging nepotism and political dynasty on the part of the respondents, but was dismissed by the Jakarta State Administrative Court a day before the election.
 Due to the decision and Gibran's lack of political experience, he was referred as "nepo baby" by Al Jazeera.